Certora/Examples/CVLByExample/Summarization/DispatchMultiContract/README.md

 [The report of this run](https://prover.certora.com/output/1902/754827d15dc74296b23cfeef776afec1?anonymousKey=a1fee8dcacb680b1b611091859d2bc6c84a1717e)

 ## WithDispatcher.spec
 This spec contains DISPATCHER summarizations for a multi-contract setting.
-The summarized function x() appears in both contracts while the function dummyB appears only in CalleeB.
+The summarized function `x()` appears in both contracts while the function `dummyB` appears only in `CalleeB`.
 The spec is run with two configurations: one with linking and one without.

 To run this spec with no link run
 ```certoraRun certora/conf/runWithDispatcherNoLink.conf```